laitcl/indigo-assessment-lai/README.md

 The plan is to write a Python class, where a pandas dataframe is an attribute of this class.
 After the cleaning and manipulations, a generate CSV function will be run, where the saved dataframe will be proceed into CSVs.
 In this CSV generation function, a few functions that belong to this class will run, including all the validation checks included in this part.

 Test suites such as PyTest and miniTest may not be ideal for this because these tests actually involve testing data used for production, whereas these test suites function best when used with dummy data, and testing for specific functions.

+I've chosen to do additional validation checks for two columns: they are the days_between_treatment_and_planting, and average_cfus.
+These columns are technically derived from other columns in the spreadsheet, and they should be checked for consistency.
+Granted, the average cfus no longer get recorded to the database, but I think this is a good check for the spreadsheet integrity.

 # Credits